RParedesPalacios/Layers/src/readme.md

 make install
 ~~~

-Compuiling on CPU or GPU can be selected with the CORE parameter:
+Compiling on CPU or GPU can be selected with the CORE parameter:

 ~~~shell
 make CORE=0 ## FOR CPU (Default)